oymotion/gForceSDKArduino/README.md

-# GForceAdapter
+# gForce SDK for Arduino

+## Brief
-The library described here is gForceAdapter library for Arduino and Arduino-compatible device.
-It offers easy parse data from gForce armband and provides software interface to get gForce armband data such as gesture, quaternion and so on.
+The gForce SDK for Arduino is for using the gForce Embedded Suite in Arduino and Arduino-compatible devices.
+It offers an easy way of connecting to the gForce armband and reading gForce armband data such as gestures and quaternions/Euler angles.
-You can get the library from [github](add source code address).

 ## Usage
-When you get the library from [github](add library address), It is a zip file.
+1. Wire the hardware

+    The gForceJoint, which is included in the gForce Embedded Suite, is a BLE module that connects the gForce armband to the Arduino board.
+You need to wire the BLE to the UART port of the Arduino

+2. Import the gForce SDK for Arduino

-1. Add gForceAdapter Arudino library to your Arduino IDE through "Sketch -> Include Library -> add .ZIP library" and select the gForceAdapter file.
+    Open the Arduino IDE, select `Sketch -> Include Library -> Add .ZIP library`, and then select the SDK zip file `gForce.zip`.

+3. Open the example code

-2. After importing gForceAdapter library, there is a sample sketch in "File -> Example -> gForceAdapter -> SimpleControlByGesture".
+    Select `File -> Example -> gForce -> SimpleControlByGesture`.